glifio/filecoin-iac/modules/cronjob_lotus_chain_snapshots/README.md

 ## Summary

-This module provides resources to create and configure chain snapshots.
+This module provides resources to create and configure chain snapshots and store them in a gist.

 ## Resources